zio/zio-dynamodb/docs/usecases/codec-customisation.md

 `Map(trafficLightColour -> Map(String(rgb) -> Number(42), String(light_type) -> String(Green)))`

 We can specify the field name used to identify the case class through the `@discriminator` annotation.
-The alternate encoding removes the intermediate map and inserts a new field with a name specified by discriminator annotation and a value that identifies the member which defaults to the class name.
+The discriminator encoding removes the intermediate map and inserts a new field with a name specified by discriminator annotation and a value that identifies the member which defaults to the class name.